dmason-mlb/testrail-exporter/QUICKSTART.md

    - Click "Save Settings" to persist your settings

 2. **Load Projects**:
+   - Projects will automatically load if all settings fields are populated
-   - Click "Load Projects" to retrieve available projects from TestRail
+   - If not, click "Load Projects" to retrieve available projects from TestRail
+   - After initial load, the button changes to "Refresh Projects"
    - Select a project from the dropdown menu

 ## Exporting Test Cases